 The Legal Group also considered that the model should be clearly delimited in the regulations of the infrastructures involved (regulated market or MTF, CCP and CSD).
-Those regulations should require that the orderer formally arrange to operate on this basis by means of contract with the members of the trading, clearing and settlement infrastructure to which it is to provide services, that the orderer should have supporting documentation for the orders it receives from final investors at the disposal of both parties and of the supervisor, and that the orderer should accept the consequences of failure to finally allocate the securities to its final clients.
-Accordingly, and without prejudice to what may finally be determined by the infrastructures' regulations, the Group suggested that the contract between the orderer, on the one hand, and the trading member, clearing member and CSD participant should contain at least a basic set of clauses, including the obligation for the orderer to declare this approach when it is inserting orders, the obligation to report the identity of the end clients before the settlement process concludes, the obligation of the orderer to maintain the supporting documentation it receives from the final clients, and the caveat that, if these securities are not ultimately allocated to their final clients, they will be assigned to the orderer's proprietary account.
+Those regulations should require that the orderer formally arrange to operate on this basis by means of a contract with the members of the trading, clearing and settlement infrastructure to which it is to provide services, that the orderer should have supporting documentation for the orders it receives from final investors at the disposal of both parties and of the supervisor, and that the orderer should know and accept the consequences of failure to finally allocate the securities to its final clients.
+Accordingly, and without prejudice to what may finally be determined in the infrastructures' regulations, the Group suggested that the contract between the orderer, on the one hand, and the trading member, clearing member and CSD participant, on the other hand, should contain at least a basic set of clauses, including the obligation for the orderer to declare this approach when it is inserting orders, the obligation to report the identity of the end holders before the settlement process concludes, the obligation of the orderer to maintain the supporting documentation it receives from the end holders, and the caveat on the characteristics of this approach, and that, if these securities are not ultimately allocated to their final holders, they will be assigned to the orderer's proprietary account.

-As noted in the introduction, the Legal Group addressed this approach firstly from the side of the purchase.
-Subsequently, on the instructions of the Coordination Committee, it addressed the legal aspect from the side of the sale.
+As noted in the introduction, the Legal Group addressed this approach firstly from the side of the purchaser.
+Subsequently, on the instructions of the Coordination Committee, it addressed the legal aspects from the side of the seller.

-The optional model proposed here allows a financial intermediary to act for the account of the final clients in both purchases and sales of securities, with the only proviso that, in the case of a sale, the intermediary inserting the order on behalf of its clients must have registered the securities in the special segregated account at the CSD sufficiently in advance to allow for settlement on the scheduled date, so that the ancillary transactions between the account of the final clients and that of the orderer will be the opposite of those in the case of a purchase.
+The optional model proposed here allows a financial intermediary to act for the account of the final holders in both purchases and sales of securities, with the only proviso that, in the case of a sale, the intermediary inserting the order on behalf of its clients must have registered the securities in a special segregated account at the CSD sufficiently in advance to allow for settlement on the scheduled date, so that the ancillary transactions between the account of the final holders and that of the orderer will be the opposite of those in the case of a purchase.

 Specifically, the Group was asked whether, in the event that the securities are not delivered, the orderer should assume the legal position of the seller and deliver securities itself, thereby indirectly bearing the consequences of the failure.
-The Group's conclusions are the same as in the case of a purchase: if the deadline established by the CSD passed and the orderer has failed to disclose the identity and registry account of the clients, the buy or sell position should be transferred by the CSD to the orderer's proprietary account and treated as if the sale had been arranged for the orderer's proprietary account for all purposes (registry, ownership and tax).
+The Group's conclusions are the same as in the case of a purchase: once the deadline established by the CSD passes and the orderer has failed to disclose the identity and registry account of all the holders, the buy or sell position should be transferred by the CSD to the orderer's proprietary account and treated as if the sale had been arranged for the orderer's proprietary account for all purposes (registry, ownership and tax).
 The orderer will be liable for any costs, expenses and penalties, without prejudice to its entitlement to claim against its clients.
 The consequences of the orderer's position in the case of sales must also be addressed by the aforementioned amendments to the regulations.